awcoetzer/chore-list/README.md

 #### ABOUT
 ## What is the project all about?

-The chore list app is as you would expect, a place to input your chores.
+The chores list app is as you would expect, a place to input your chores.
 A basic todo list app that involves us to make use of everything we have learn't so far in the course.

 We were given a figma <a href="https://www.figma.com/file/33d1A1EIEkBRHTnW1M4Wv8/Choreslist?node-id=0%3A1" target="_blank" alt="Link to the Fogma design file">file</a> from which to design off of and given requirements & stretch goals to can complete the project, list can be seen [here](#project-goals--stretch-goals).